colemanbroad/cpnet3/notes/issues.md

 There is no obvious visual cause, although there are many cells near the boundary.
 The cells have oblong appearance, move quickly and some do enter/exit through image boundaries.
 The scores are not unexpected given the image.
 Still it would be nice to know what fraction of these scores come from enter/exits vs bad movement model...

+Collecting the solutions above we have:
+-[ ] Tracking model that allows enter and exit through bounds #34 -[x] Know how many enter/exit events we have over time for any dataset from GT anno.

+# How many enter/exits are there for each GT dataset?

+Let's build a table that computes the stats for every GT dataset.
+We want to cache (pickle) the tracking so we don't have to load, and we want to process it and compute Divisions, Entries, Exits and the total number of objects over all times.
+Note, that a single object can count for both an Entry and an Exit at once, or an Entry and a Division.

+# Hyperparameter Tuning for Detection and Tracking

+# Dynamically adjust batch size to optimize training throughput

+# Make a C lib or static linked lib that offers tracking methods that compete head-to-head with TrackMate